NSW Council for Civil Liberties: 1960s & 1970s

 The late 1960s and 70s saw the NSWCCL's membership rapidly increased as did press coverage of its work.
 Notably, during this time period the Council spent a significant amount of time defending the right to protest of conscientious objectors to the Vietnam War.
 It also set up a network of legal observers to attend protests and provide evidence in court hearings.

 The CCL was also involved in 1976 in the creation of the Australian Council for Civil Liberties which was to serve as a national organisation of affiliated Council for Civil Liberties in Australia.
 The inaugural President and Secretary of this organisation was Ken Buckley and George Zdenkowski of NSWCCL.

-Modern Era

 2000s

 Paul Lynch MP, Shadow Attorney General acknowledges the contribution of the NSWCCL in Parliament in November 2013 on the occasion of its 50th anniversary.

 Terrorism and Civil Liberties

 In a recent speech to the NSW Council for Civil Liberties, High Court Justice Michael Kirby delivered an important reminder to all civil libertarians:

 "Let there be no doubt that real terrorists are the enemies of civil liberties...

 "Nevertheless...we must also recognise...the need to draw a distinction between 'terrorists' and those who are simply objecting to injustice as they see it.
 In his day, Mahatma Gandhi was certainly called a terrorist.
 So was Nelson Mandela...

 "[We must also recognise] that, in responding to violent antagonists, democratic communities must do so in a way, as far as possible, consistent with the defence of civil liberties."

 In 2022 the organisation signed an open letter objecting to increased penalties for protestors under the Roads and Crimes Legislation Amendment Bill.